-The Careers staff at Comberton Village College and Comberton Sixth Form aim to inspire students to make wise and informed choices and plans for their future, both in Higher Education and work.
-The Careers Education, Guidance and Work Experience programme starts in Year 7 and continues through with support even beyond Year 13 for those who need it.
-A timetable of events is offered, including visits to companies and other employers, work and lab experience preparation and support, university, employer and professional visits and talks, and other opportunities.
-All this is can be a strong motivator for students.
+The Careers staff at Comberton Village College and Comberton Sixth Form aim to inspire students to make wise and informed choices and plans for their future both in Higher Education and work.
+The Careers Education, Guidance and Work Experience programme which starts in Year 7 and continues through to Year 13 is a strong motivator for our students.
+It includes a very varied timetable of events including but not restricted to-

-The school is also helping students to pursue CV-building activities, such as student-led societies, other leadership and character development activities, and also specific career-linked activities such as film making, radio broadcasting, debating, etc. Employer-links, alumni networking and mentoring are being developed.
+The school also helps students pursue CV-building activities such as student-led societies, leadership/character development activities, specific career-linked activities (film making, radio broadcasting, debating, etc.) and volunteering.
+In addition, employer-links, alumni networking and mentoring are also being developed.

 Progression Beyond School

-Our students are also encouraged to have high aspirations, to aim for excellence, and to consider the broadest range of career areas and appropriate educational and personal development routes.
-For some students this will mean encouragement and mentoring for applications to the most selective universities.
-For others it will mean similar encouragement and mentoring for a directly career-related or talent-related path.
-All academic and vocational paths, ranging from university and other course options, to jobs, apprenticeships and entrepreneurship, are covered fairly and impartially.
+We encouraged them to have high aspirations and to aim for excellence while considering the broadest range of career areas with appropriate educational and personal development routes.
+For some students, this will mean encouragement and mentoring for applications to the most selective universities.
+For others, it will mean similar encouragement and mentoring for a directly career-related or talent-related path.
+All academic and vocational paths ranging from university and other course options, to jobs, apprenticeships and entrepreneurship are covered fairly and impartially.

 CVC works with the local authority to identify and support vulnerable young people and facilitate optimal transitions for them.
-CVC’s careers staff and external advisors work to prevent all forms of stereotyping in the guidance provided, and also fully support those with special educational and behavioural needs.
+CVC’s careers staff and external advisors work to prevent all forms of stereotyping in the guidance provided and fully support those with special educational and behavioural needs.

-The Library and Resource Centre has a very well-stocked Careers Library, which contains books, prospectuses, leaflets, supplements, lists, links, and other resources.
-A variety of online resources are made available.
-Books on all the main career areas, and on university and other options and applications are available.
+The Library and Resource Centre has a very well-stocked Careers Library which contains books, prospectuses, leaflets, supplements, lists, links, online and other resources on all the main career areas including universities and other options.
 The main titles published by Prospects, Heap, COA and MPW/Trotman are held, including a set of the How2Become series.

 Current Job and Apprenticeship Vacancy opportunities are available for consultation outside the Careers Office.
 The school’s live feed on careers, HE and employability is available on Twitter: @CVC_Careers.
 All sixth former also receive a weekly career update bulletin.

-Both in Careers lessons and in the Library students are guided through the maze of career-related sites, and encouraged to focus on the most useful, including those of Prospects, University Which, Unistats, the National Careers Service, Plotr, iCould, Careersbox, Student Ladder and Not Going to Uni.
+Both in Careers lessons and in the Library students are guided through the maze of career-related sites and encouraged to focus on the most useful, such as Prospects, University Which, Unistats, the National Careers Service, Plotr, iCould, Careersbox, Student Ladder and Not Going to Uni.

-We are pleased to be working with Form the Future on a number of projects within our Careers Education programme, on CV writing, work experience, Employability Skills, employer events and mock interviews.
+We are pleased to be working with Form the Future on a number of projects within our Careers Education programme on CV writing, work experience, Employability Skills, Guidance interviews, employer events and mock interviews.

 All students are encouraged to undertake a number of periods of Work Experience, between Year 10 and Year 13.
-Work, lab and other experience is now increasingly used as a criterion for entry both to vocational and other degree courses at university, and also for other courses, scholarships and applications (whether job, apprenticeship, Armed Forces or other).
+Work, lab and other experience is now increasingly used as a criterion for entry to vocational/degree courses at university/other courses, scholarships and applications (whether job, apprenticeship, Armed Forces or other).
 Some courses require that students build up an extensive portfolio of work placements, requiring long term planning and commitment.
 Many parents help by offering work experience or shorter shadowing opportunities.